About the lodge

 only lodging option in the Wallowa Lake community with a lakefront setting.

 Walk out of the lodge into a virtual park, where towering Ponderosa pines and Douglas firs rise from a green lawn.
 The lawn ends where the Wallowa River flows through braided channels into Wallowa Lake, creating a rich landscape for wildlife.
-Blacktail deer roam the lawn daily, serene in a place they’ve known for millennia.
+Mule deer roam the lawn daily, serene in a place they’ve known for millennia.
 Kokanee salmon turn the river red in late summer as they swim upstream to spawn.
 Just a short hike from the lodge, the Eagle Cap Wilderness begins, with both an aerial tram and trails to lead you past waterfalls and meadows to alpine peaks.

 Stay in one of the lodge’s 22 rooms—some with balconies and all with private baths—or in one of eight rustic cabins, many with lake and wetland views.
 Hike, mountain bike, boat, fish, swim or paraglide without ever getting into your car.
 At the end of the day, your lodge is waiting for you.